Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

 Preconditions:
 - `caller` is bound validator
 - `caller` is (auto)chilled
-- `caller`'s bound permission token is still valid, its nominal value is greater then minimal nominal percent of the original.
-(TODO will this be possible? )
+- `caller`'s bound permission token is still valid, its nominal value is greater than `NominalValueThreshold`

 Effects:
-- a request is sent to subset selecton to start considering `caller` for selection again
+- `caller` is considered for selection again
 - `caller` is now not considered chilled

 ### `self_stake_currency(caller, amount)`